mre/endler.dev/content/posts/2019/kubernetes/index.md

 Compared to Kubernetes, there is far less momentum behind Nomad.
 Kubernetes has seen around 75000 commits and 2000 contributors so far, while Nomad sports about 14000 commits and 300 contributors.
-That said, the scope is also much smaller and the code quality is high.
+It will be hard for Nomad to keep up with the velocity of Kubernetes, but maybe it doesn’t have to!
+The scope is much more narrow and the smaller community could also mean that it'll be easier to get a pull request merged in comparison to Kubernetes.

 ## Summary